j0hnk1m/PredictTheOscars/README.md

 ## Overview
 This project was a month-long side project I did for my highschool final project.
 PTO is a computer algorithm using machine learning and data science to determine which movies will be oscar nominees and winners.
 I have created a flexible dataset for anyone in the community to try and get better results!

+## Documentation
-A jupyter notebook is also included in this repo explaining in detail my process.
+A jupyter notebook (and its HTML file for easy viewing) under the name "predicting_the_oscars.ipynb" is included in this repo explaining in detail my process.

 ## Contents
 The project consists of 4 major sections: